mchorse/blockbuster/README.md

 Recording and playback is based on, and rewritten from scratch, Mocap mod by [EchebKeso](https://twitter.com/EchebKeso).

+## FAQ

+**Q: Model block is invisible when I hold it in the hand.
+How to fix it?
+(1.12.2)**
+A: Looks like you're using Optifine D1 or below.
+Update Optifine to D2 or higher.

 ## Features

 Blockbuster mod provides you with lots of features to make cool machinimas/roleplay series: